lindhor/geoportal-server-catalog-wiki/Configure -Hierarchical-Search-Facet.md

   * Open geoportal/src/main/resources/metadata/js/EvaluatorFor_ISO.js in an editor
   * Find  section about hierarchical configuration "/* hierarchical category */", there are some description about additional configuration options there.
   * Uncomment "//    G.evalProps(task,item,root,"src_category_cat","//gmd:MD_TopicCategoryCode");"
-  * If you are configuring a different metadata element field, please update to the correct field name and make sure it ends with "_cat"
+  * If you are configuring a different metadata element field, please update to the correct field name
+  * The hierarchy field name need to end with "_cat"
+  * If you are expecting values of this field to be edited by users later on, the field need to be prefix with "usr_" rather than "src_"
   * Save the update
 * Harvest ISO metadata
   * Create input broker that contain the desired metadata